 This same world is captured vividly in Beowulf in the boasting that takes place during the feasts at the great halls.
 Oaths were sworn on rings associated with Odin, and those who made these boasts had to deliver.
-These traditions were very powerful, and when we look at the legends of Beowulf and Hrólf Kraki, we see the way in which politics was played out.
+These traditions were very powerful, and when we look at the legends of Beowulf and Hrólf Kraki, we see how politics was played out.

 Revisionist scholars have argued that the impact of the Vikings was greatly exaggerated: They were essentially pirates and were marginal to the development of Western Europe.
 These same scholars have noted that Western Europeans in Anglo-Saxon England and Carolingian Europe were hardly models of Christian piety.
 In fact, the Christian warrior caste was also brutal.

 Learn more about the Viking assault on England